ruribev/cautoenc/README.md

-# Conditional Variational Autoencoder for Topographic Profiles
+# Conditional Variational Autoencoder for Reconstructing Topographic Profiles

-This repository contains a minimal implementation of the Conditional Variational Autoencoder (CVAE) used to reconstruct the Quaternary Normal Plateau (QNP) profiles described in the accompanying paper.
+This repository contains a minimal implementation of the Conditional Variational Autoencoder (CVAE) used to reconstruct the **Quaternary Nazca Peneplain (QNP)** profiles described in the unpublished paper *"Quaternary tectonic shortening and uplift of the Peruvian forearc due to subduction of the Nazca Ridge: a quantitative approach"* by Luis Ayala-Carazas, Willem Viveen*, Patrice Baby, Rodrigo Uribe-Ventura, Steven Binnie, Jorge Sanjurjo-Sánchez and César Beltrán-Castallon.
 The code was originally written in a large notebook but has been refactored into a small, easy to review package.